 Looking out the window towards the north, across the play field I saw a B-26 Invader in a flat spin, wings level, headed downward.
 I also recall thinking that I had seen 2-3 parachutes as it disappeared behind some houses, less than a half mile away.
 (Apparently there were no parachutes.)
 I yelled to the teacher (Miss O’Kane) that I just saw a plane crash.

 Then we saw the huge black ball of smoke boiling upwards.
 We all lined up at the windows and the teacher led us in an impromptu prayer.
 Not sure which of many variants the crashed plane was.
-One reference (Douglas Aircraft) stated the aircraft that crashed was delivered as an A-26C-45-DT model, tail number 44-35737.
+A primary reference (Douglas Aircraft) stated the aircraft that crashed was delivered as an A-26C-45-DT model, tail number 44-35737.
 Representative A-26 Photo.

 Note that despite nomenclature confusion, the Douglas B-26 Invader that crashed is a different, although roughly similar aircraft to the Martin B-26 Marauder.
 In 1948 the new USAF renamed the WWII Army Air Force A-26 Invader as the B-26.
 In 1965 they were renamed back as the A-26 for political reasons.
 Confused yet?